-Since 2015, Ukraine has been pursuing its most comprehensive health reform since independence, aiming to improve health outcomes of its citizens, increase efficiency, and provide financial protection from high out-of-pocket payments.
-This reform includes massive changes in health financing, decentralization, rationalization of institutional and government roles, procurement reform, changes to pharmaceutical management, and increased opportunities for private sector engagement in the health system.
-The reforms are directly linked to reducing corruption in and strengthening governance of the public health sector.
+For the past several years, Ukraine has pursued comprehensive health reform, aiming to improve health the outcomes of its citizens, increase the health system’s efficiency, and provide financial protection from high out-of-pocket payments.
+This reform included massive changes in health financing, decentralization, rationalization of institutional and government roles, procurement reform, changes to pharmaceutical management, and increased opportunities for private sector engagement in the health system.

-To address challenges to expanding transparent and affordable access to quality services through telemedicine, LHSS is working closely with GOU counterparts and local partners to achieve the following objectives:
+LHSS is working closely with government stakeholders and local partners to achieve the following objectives: